In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 To get you started, we highly recommend using Canva.
 We have been using Canva on all of our posts, and we love the freedom it gives you to create the designs you want.
 Plus, it’s free to use!

-2. Creating Content Your Audience Will Love and Interact With
+2. Create Content Your Audience Will Love (Hint: It’s Short-Form Video)

-Once you know what type of content is right for your brand, it’s time to really focus on creating great posts that you know are going to connect with your audience.
+Once you know what type of content is right for your brand, it’s time to really focus on creating great content that you know is going to connect with your audience.
 This might seem obvious, but we always see the content creation itself getting neglected.
-Find out what your customers enjoy seeing on Instagram or what themes resonate with them, and populate your account with relevant images.
+Find out what your customers enjoy seeing on Instagram or what themes resonate with them, and populate your account with relevant content.

 But you’ve got to connect with your audience, specifically.
 Remember, beauty is in the eye of the beholder.